bpsullivan3/CSC8540_PeriodicTable/README.md

   Fixed with instance counts of elementInformationPanel

   3) Create a list view. *Need element class finished to work on this to test populating data*
-  4) Create sliders for filters such as melting point and boiling point where a toggleable filter would not be applicable.
+  4) Create sliders for filters such as melting point and boiling point where a toggleable filter would not be applicable. *Need element class to work on this for testing*

   ~~5) Make it so highlighting an element button makes it enlarge slightly for asthetic appeal.~~

-  6) Add the filter options under the filters tab.
+  6) Add the filter options under the filters tab. *Need element class finished to know what filters are available and for testing*

 ~~7) Changing the size of the panel does not adjust the size of the components within the panel - this should be fixed.~~ Fixed by changing from a regular pane to a gridpane.
 This should be done to the element information popup pane as well.